dotansimha/graphql-code-generator/docs/getting-started/schema-field.md

 schema: './src/**/*.ts'
 ```

-The codegen will try to load the file as AST and look for explicit GraphQL strings, but if it can't find those, it will try to `require` the file and looks for operations in the default export.
+The codegen will try to load the file as an AST and look for explicit GraphQL strings, but if it can't find those, it will try to `require` the file and looks for operations in the default export.

 You can disable the `require` if it causes errors for you (for example, because of different module system or missing deps):